If there’s one thing that I promised myself this year… it’s that… I’m gonna GO ALL IN and BET ON MYSELF.

 However, as months go by, and in my pursuit to keep on improving myself and my blog, I keep discovering new things that I think could help me reach my goal sooner than later.

-I am slowly experimenting on each of these new things in my life to see how I could incorporate them into my overall design.
+I am slowly experimenting with each of these new things in my life to see how I could incorporate them into my overall design.

 Keep your eyes open to opportunities because sometimes, your current project will turn out to be just a stepping stone for something bigger.